Laravel Microservices: Implementation Guide & Best Practices

 • Disadvantages: It may introduce additional dependencies that require learning new APIs and functionalities.

-What are the Best Practices for Using Laravel with Microservices?
+Best Practices for Using Laravel with Microservices

 Keep Each Microservice Independent

-Use API Gateways
+Use an API Gateway

 Implement Service Discovery

-Use Asynchronous Communication
+Use Asynchronous Communication Where Possible

-What are the Challenges of Using Laravel with Microservices?
+Challenges of Using Laravel with Microservices

 Complexity of Deployment